pyIVLS/pyIVLS/README.md

 ##      For the final realization the main window may have another docking window (recipe editor), where measurement recipies may be created.
 A reciepe will replace sequence plugins.
 A reciepe may be a combination of measurement (e.g. sweep, TLCCS) and loop scripts (e.g. Affine, peltier),
 ##      this may require introduction of new/replacement of plugin type/function classification, as the recipe editor should know what plugins allow looping, and what are just direct measurements.
 Also looping interface should be thought through.
 # 13. make plugins share (e.g for threadStopped and MplCanvas).
 During plugin install the version of shared libraries should be checked and updated if needed
+# 14. there may be a reason to make "hiddenLoad" option for plugins, i.e. the plugin will be loaded but there will be not setting tab and MDI window for it.
+That may be useful e.g. for duplicating a part of keithley plugin to sweep and not showing Keithley plugin at all.
+The idea would be to have a minimalistic set of parameters, ad if more needed the main plugin may be switched on

 #### plugin specific TODO lists
 ######### VenusUSB2